mtheam/Kobra_Neo/README.md

 #### Modified Anycubic Kobra Neo V1.33 Firmware

 ## Features
+- Increased default extruder max feedrate from 25 to 50 (now retraction speed is not limited to 25mm/s)
+- X and Y default max acceleration increased from 500 to 1000
+- Default X and Y jerk increased from 5 to 8
+- Enabled "Host Actions" and "Host Action Prompts" with support for the printer UI (allows starting/pausing/resuming of Octoprint prints)
-- Increase probing accuracy by doing multiple probes per point
+- Increased probing accuracy by doing multiple probes per point
 - Increased speed for the first Z-probe approach when double-probing
 - Enabled quick home (X and Y homes at the same time)
-- Set default mainboard fan speed to 5 instead of 255
+- ~~Set default mainboard fan speed to 5 instead of 255~~ (reverted for now as I had a few "Heater_ID: 0 - Printer halted" errors)
 - Enable M117 Gcode for setting messages to printer screen
 - Enable M73 Gcode for setting progress bar on printer screen
-- UI changes - black background, removed ugly yellow text color
+- UI changes - black background, removed ugly yellow text color, fixed typos
-- Add personal PID and E-Step values
+- Added personal PID and E-Step values

+## A note on Linear Advance and why it's not enabled
+Unfortunately it seems that uncommenting #define LIN_ADVANCE is not enough to get linear advance to work properly with this version of Marlin and the Kobra Neo.
+While the feature itself works, there were issues with linear advance and TMC2208 drivers up until around mid 2022, causing the stepper to stall randomly during prints.
+[This PR](https://github.com/MarlinFirmware/Marlin/pull/24533) seemingly fixes the issue, but merging it to Kobra Neo fork causes weird wobbly stepper movement and prints that look awful.
+Other options include switching from stealthChop on the extruder to spreadCycle, but that causes the stepper to stall too, there's also SQUARE_WAVE_STEPPING but that reduces the stepper steps in half.

+There is a fork of mainline [Marlin for HC32F46x MCUs](https://github.com/shadow578/Marlin-H32) (made to work on an Aquila X2), and I've got a base configuration done for Kobra Neo, but that fork currently does not have support for SoftwareSerial (which is needed for Kobra Neo's TMC2208 drivers that are running in UART mode) and TFT SPI (for our LCD display).
+Currently looking into it to see if I could port those features over.

 ## Download
 https://github.com/jokubasver/Kobra_Neo/releases